 DAY 4: WEDNESDAY, FLOREANA (CHARLES)

-AM: PUNTA CORMORANT & CHAMPION
+AM: PUNTA CORMORANT

 Following a four-hour navigation from Puerto Ayora (at night) we will do a wet landing on a volcanic olivine beach.
 Punta Cormorant lies on the northern shore of Floreana and consists of fundamental habitat for greater flamingos and sea turtles.
 On one side, the point is partially flooded with a brackish lagoon where flamingos nest and feed.
 Whimbrels, herons and stilts are other common shore and migratory birds found here.
 On the other side, sea turtles use every corner of a white sand beach to lay their eggs.
 We often see stingrays and reef sharks from the shore, along with basking turtles if we're lucky.

-Around mid morning we sail for 25 minutes to do a dinghy ride and snorkel at Champion Islet.
+After lunch we sail for 25 minutes to do a dinghy ride and snorkel at Champion Islet.
 This small piece of land is one of two places were the Floreana mocking bird survives after its extinction on the big Island.
 While trying to find the rare bird from our dinghies, we will enjoy a beautiful landscape full of fairy tale cactus and terracotta rock formations.
 Soon sea lions will invite us to enjoy the water.
 The snorkeling around the island is extraordinary, with lots of fish, rays, sharks and playful Galapagos sea lions.

 DAY 5: THURSDAY, ESPAÑOLA (HOOD)